MarwanAlsoltany/gdpr-tools/README.md

         - The sanitized element decorator (wrapper element) ID (available only on elements that are decorated).
     - `data-consent-evaluated`:
         - The sanitized element evaluation state (available only on inline `<script>` elements).
+- Attributes with special functionality:
+    - `data-consent-decorates`:
+        - The sanitized element decoratable element.
+This attribute is optional and can also be added at runtime.
+It has a very special use-case, it should contain a query selector which is used to teleport the decoration elsewhere in the DOM keeping the binding to the blocked element (normally, the blocked element will be decorated itself).
+This attribute is typically used with inline `<script>` elements that load some external resource and insert the result in a specific element on the page (for example Leaflet Map), in this case it makes no sense to decorate the blocked element (which is the `<script>` element in this case) but the element where the data is inserted (say for example an empty `<div>` with a specific ID).
+This attribute is availabe since `v1.4.0`.

 If you want to name these attributes something else, you can provide custom names (name translations) using the `\MAKS\GDPRTools\Backend\Sanitizer::$attributes` static property on the backend and/or `frontend.attributes` in the config file or `settings.attributes` on the frontend.